 Having a dog

 We’ve previously discussed the benefits of keeping a dog in later life, but when it comes to getting outdoors and taking a brisk walk in the morning, there’s nothing better than the heading out in the company of mans best friend.
 All Inspired Villages developments allow dogs in many of the properties and we do so for good reason; a 2017 study showed that those who own a dog, walk an average of 22 minutes more a day than others — all of which counts as exercise.
-Of course, one thing to remember is to choose your dog wisely, if you have downsized to a luxury apartment, it’s important to not pick a large dog.
+Of course, one thing to remember is to choose your dog wisely, if you have downsized to an apartment, it’s important to not pick a large dog.

 Use the internet to stay fit at home